-2018 2017

-\$ \$

-AWI Ventures investee companies 1,808,520 1,573,000

-Investments in Separately Managed Accounts 192,657 182,124

-Derivatives 250,000 -

-Investments in Equity Securities - 298,357

-Financial assets at fair value through profit and loss 2,251,177 2,053,481
+2019 2018 \$ \$ AWI Ventures investee companies 1,721,363 1,808,520 Investments in Separately Managed Accounts 225,530 192,657 Derivatives 250,000 250,000 Financial assets at fair value through profit and loss 2,196,893 2,251,177

-The Separately Managed Accounts are issued by Praemium Australia Limited as the responsible entity and managed by InvestSMART Financial Services Pty Ltd. Derivatives consists of a purchased call option to acquire 100% of an unlisted company for \$3,750,000 exercisable between the third and fourth anniversary date of entering the share option deed.
-The transaction price paid for the call option (\$250,000) is considered to be fair value at 30 June 2018.
-Further information on the fair value determination and the risk exposures of financial assets held at fair value is provided in Note 12.
+Investments in Separately Managed Accounts consists of investments in separately managed accounts issued by Praemium Australia Limited (managed by InvestSMART Financial Services Pty Ltd) and investments in Professionally Managed Accounts, a scheme issued by InvestSMART Funds Management Limited.
+Derivatives consists of a call option purchased on 14 June 2018 to acquire 100% of an unlisted company for \$3,750,000 exercisable between the third and fourth anniversary date of entering the share option deed.
+Further information on the fair value determination and the risk exposures of financial assets held at fair value is provided in Note 11.